Estate Planning for Blended Families and Second Marriages

 TRAPS FOR UNSUSPECTING SPOUSES FOUND IN SOME TRUSTS

 In blended families, spouses also may use trusts in their estate planning.
-The first spouse to die might leave assets in trust for the surviving spouse, who will get the trust income and also might have some access to the trust principal.
+The first spouse to die might leave assets in trust for the surviving spouse, who will receive the trust income and may also have access to the trust principal.
 At the surviving spouse’s death, remaining trust assets may pass to the children of the spouse who funded the trust.
 Some trusts of this nature can be qualified terminable interest property (QTIP) trusts and defer estate tax.

 Trusts can play a valuable role in estate planning.
 Again, though, trusts can cause problems in blended families.
 With the arrangement described previously, the trustee might face a conflict between investing for current income (which would benefit the surviving spouse) and investing for long-term growth (which would benefit the trust creator’s children).
 In addition, the children may have to wait for many years before receiving any inheritance if the first spouse to die leaves all of his assets to such a trust.